-The Company maintains a required minimum balance, currently \$6.1 million in a segregated bank account in connection with three letters of credit, one for \$5.45 million for the benefit of the landlord for its commercial manufacturing facility used as a security deposit for the lease (See Note 10 - Leases), the second one for \$74,685 for the benefit of a utilities service provider, and the third one for \$559,082 for the benefit of the landlord for the Company's new headquarters lease.
-The total amount is classified as Restricted Cash on the Condensed Consolidated Balance Sheet.
-The first letter of credit originally expired on May 28, 2020, however, it automatically extends for additional one-year periods, without written agreement, to May 28 in each succeeding calendar year, through at least 60 days after the lease expiration date.
-Further, on the expiration of the seventh year of the lease, and each anniversary date thereafter, the letter of credit may be decreased by \$1.0 million, with a minimum security deposit of \$1.45 million maintained through the end of the lease term.
-The second letter of credit of \$74,685 expired on March 9, 2021, however, it automatically extends, without written agreement, for one-year periods to February 1, 2032, however, it will be automatically extended, without written agreement, for one-year periods to February in each succeeding calendar year.
-As of September 30, 2021, and December 31, 2020, restricted cash consisted of \$6.1 million and \$5.5 million, respectively.
-This amount has been classified as a non-current asset on the Company's Condensed Consolidated Balance Sheets.
+The Company maintains a required minimum balance in a segregated bank account in connection with three letters of credit, one for \$5.45 million for the benefit of the landlord for the iCTC used as a security deposit for the lease (See Note 8 - Leases), one for \$0.1 million for the benefit of a utilities service provider to cover the use of certain minimum established levels of utilities, and one for \$0.6 million for the benefit of the landlord for the Company's current headquarters' lease.
+The total amount is classified as Restricted Cash on the Condensed Consolidated Balance Sheets.
+The first letter of credit for \$5.45 million originally expired on May 28, 2020, however, it automatically extends for additional one-year periods, without written agreement, to May 28 in each succeeding calendar year, through at least 60 days after the lease expiration date.
+Further, on the expiration of the seventh year of the lease, and each anniversary date thereafter, the letter of credit may be decreased by \$1.0 million with a minimum security deposit of \$1.5 million maintained through the end of the lease term.
+The second letter of credit for \$0.1 million expired on March 9, 2021, however, it automatically extends, without written agreement, to the expiration date of December 1, 2022, or until such established minimum service levels are achieved, whichever is earlier.
+The third letter of credit for \$0.6 million expires on February 1, 2032, however, it will be automatically extended, without written agreement, for one-year periods to February in each succeeding calendar year.
+As of March 31, 2022 and December 31, 2021, restricted cash totaled \$6.1 million and has been classified as a non-current asset on the Company's Condensed Consolidated Balance Sheets.